manami-project/modb-extension/README.md

 > [!NOTE]
 > **This repository is experimental** \
-> Code and structure are open to drastic changes.
-I'm also not sure if I will continuously maintain this project or leave it as a demonstration as a public archive.
+> Significant and breaking changes can potentially be made to both code and structure.
+I am also not sure whether I will maintain this project continuously or leave it as a public archive for demonstration purposes.

 _[modb](https://github.com/manami-project?tab=repositories&q=modb&type=source)_ stands for _**M**anami **O**ffline **D**ata**B**ase_ and basically represents [manami-project/anime-offline-database](https://github.com/manami-project/anime-offline-database) which is a dataset specifically created for [manami](https://github.com/manami-project/manami).
 This project is both an experiment and a demonstration on how to extend the existing tooling.